What We Know About Trump’s New ‘Executive Orders’

 A risky payroll tax deferment nobody even wanted that cuts funding for Social Security

 First off, the Trump’s memorandum did not cut payroll taxes, as the president has long called for, and as he falsely claimed the memorandum did when he announced it on Saturday.
 Instead, if implemented, the memorandum temporarily defers the collection of payroll taxes for workers making less than $104,000 until the end of the year — a measure which has drawn bipartisan opposition in Congress.
+(Previous payroll tax measures have not paid off politically, either.)

-Qualifying workers will still owe those taxes, which means they would to need to save that money, which many will not be willing or able to do.
-In addition, many if not most employers may not even go along with the deferral, but may instead elect to continue to withhold the money from employees anyway.
+Qualifying workers will still owe those taxes, which means they would need to save that money, which many will not be willing or able to do.
+In addition, many, if not most, employers may not even go along with the deferral, but may instead elect to continue to withhold the money from employees anyway.
 And only large corporations may have the financial flexibility to somehow turn the deferment to their advantage.
+Most likely, as Bloomberg explained on Sunday, employers will proceed cautiously, if at all:

+If Congress doesn’t ultimately cancel the amounts due and not paid in 2020, they could be on the hook to pay the Treasury next year. …

+If firms pass on the temporary savings to their staff, they could face difficulties clawing back the money in 2021 – all the more so if some workers have moved on.
+And any move to continue collecting the fees could mean tensions with employees whose household incomes have already been hit by the coronavirus pandemic.

 The deferment also targets Social Security, since that’s what payroll taxes fund (along with part of the Medicaid program) and many have criticized the deferment as an attempt to defund the safety net.

 So what was the point?
 Trump made it clear on Saturday that he was trying to give workers a temporary loan which they won’t have to pay back, so long as they vote for him this fall.
-“If I’m victorious, [on] November 3, I plan to forgive these taxes and make permanent cuts to the payroll tax and to make them more permanent,” he said — which, of course, he can’t legally do without Congress.
+“If I’m victorious, [on] November 3, I plan to forgive these taxes and make permanent cuts to the payroll tax and to make them more permanent,” he said, though he can’t legally follow through without Congress.
 What he can do, in the meantime, is try to frame Joe Biden as some kind of loan shark who will want the money back.

 Continued temporary student loan relief until the end of year

-Note: This post has been updated to include additional information, analysis, and commentary.